chrisbjr/api-guard/README.md

 If you noticed in the basic example, you can also access the attached model to the API key by calling `$request->user()`.
 We are attaching the related model in this method because in most use cases, this is actually the user.

-Basic usage of ApiGuard is to create a controller and extend that class to use the `ApiGuardController`.

 ### Unauthorized Requests

 Unauthorized requests will get a `401` status response with the following JSON: